Master167/Hashing-and-Probing-Assignment/README.md

 The strings might have as many as 40 chars so that the leading power would be 26**39.

+# Task 1:
-Task 1: Count the number of strings in the first file, say n.
+Count the number of strings in the first file, say n.
+# Task 2:
-Task 2: Find the first prime number larger than 2n, say p (a hint for finding p is in the book).
+Find the first prime number larger than 2n, say p (a hint for finding p is in the book).
+# Task 3:
-Task 3: Construct an array A and another array B of size p (indexed from 0 to p-1) to hold strings.
+Construct an array A and another array B of size p (indexed from 0 to p-1) to hold strings.
+# Task 4:
-Task 4: Insert each of the strings in the first file into A using linear probing and into B using
+Insert each of the strings in the first file into A using linear probing and into B using quadratic probing.
-        quadratic probing.
 In each case use Horner's polynomial.
-        Print the contents of A (index , string, and probe length for each insertion, all three on a single  line) followed by the contents of B (index, string, and probe length) .
+Then print the contents of A (index , string, and probe length for each insertion, all three on a single  line) followed by the contents of B (index, string, and probe length) .
 Only do the printing for non-empty cells.
                                A
                     index   string   probe length for insertion
                      3        xyz        4
                      etc
     ave probe length:                        x.xx
                                B
                     index   string   probe length for insertion
                      3        xyz        4
                      etc
                ave:                     y.yy

 It is required that you hash (Horner's polynomial) using the technique we discussed